jiwei0921/Saliency-dataset-evaluation/README.md

 # Saliency-dataset-evaluation
 This repo can compute the ratio of **obj.area** and **obj.contrast** on binary saliency dataset.
 This Toolbox contains two evaluation metrics, including obj(object).area and obj.contrast.

+Note:
+* obj.area: the mean ratio of foreground into masks on dataset.
+* obj.contrast: the mean value of color contrast for all RGB image.

 ## Citation
 ```